tallpauley/wordsiv/README.md

 A [Markov model](https://en.wikipedia.org/wiki/Markov_model) is trained on real text, and forecasts each word by looking at the preceding word(s).
-We keep the model as stupid as possible (one word state) to generate as many different sentences as possible.
+We keep the model as stupid as possible though (one word state) to generate as many different sentences as possible.

 ### WordCount Models